React Native HID (Android only) | Developers

 Then go to Settings > System > Advanced > Developer Options and enable the “USB debugging” as well as “Install via USB”

-Connect your phone to your computer, and run the below command to see if your device is connected:
+Connect your phone to your computer, and run the command below to check your device is connected:

 adb devices